smc24-musicgen/smc24-musicgen.github.io/_pages/logistics.md

 The final project deliverables are:

-1. A GitHub repository link containing the implementation code.
+1. A GitHub repository link containing the implementation code in the course Github Classroom.
 2. A 5-minute YouTube video presentation explaining how the model works.
 3. A 5-minute video demonstration showcasing the model in action.